zzak00/nlp_with_transformers_visualizations/chapter3.md

 There are four main steps to implement this mechanism :

 **1 )&nbsp;** Project each token embedding into three vectors, called:
-   - ***query :&nbsp;&nbsp;*** represents the token from which the attention mechanism is getting the information, it's used to compare against all the key vectors.
+   - ***query:&nbsp;&nbsp;*** represents the token from which the attention mechanism is getting the information, it's used to compare against all the key vectors.
-   - ***key :&nbsp;&nbsp;***  tells the attention mechanism which parts of the sequence are important for understanding the query.
+   - ***key:&nbsp;&nbsp;***  tells the attention mechanism which parts of the sequence are important for understanding the query.
-   - ***value :&nbsp;&nbsp;*** holds the informations (features) associated with each token in the sequence.
+   - ***value:&nbsp;&nbsp;*** holds the information (features) associated with each token in the sequence.

-  At the end, we put together all the queue vectors into one matrix, and we do the same for the key and value vectors, resulting in three distinct matrices.
+  In the end, we put together all the queue vectors into one matrix, and we do the same for the key and value vectors, resulting in three distinct matrices.

-**2 )&nbsp;** Compute attention scores. we use the similarity fonction, which is the dot product of the Query and Key matrix. query and keys that are similar will have a large dot product,
+**2 )&nbsp;** Compute attention scores. we use the similarity function, which is the dot product of the Query and Key matrix. query and keys that are similar will have a large dot product,

  **3 )&nbsp;** To prevent dealing with large numbers, we normalize the variance of the attention scores by dividing them by the square root of the dimension of the keys  $\sqrt{d_k}$, and then we apply a softmax function to convert the column values into a probability distribution.